 Soldiers were either bare-chested or wrapped in quilted cotton coats.
 They often wore defensive armour in the form of thickly coiled turbans, frequently secured with scarfs tied below the chin and bands of fabric tied around their waists and chests.
 In the winter, women wore tunics.

 The Mauryans' vast military was bolstered by the empire's vast scale and the wealth that fell under its control as a result.
 Since the state essentially dominated all economic operations, it was able to command a vast amount of revenue and financial capital.

 Chandragupta clashed with Seleucus I Nicator, Alexander's heir in the east, with the intention of undermining Greek influence while expanding one's own territory and strength.
 The war came to an end in 301 BCE when peace was concluded.

-Arachosia (Kandahar in modern-day Afghanistan), Gedrosia (southern Baluchistan in modern-day Pakistan), and Paro Amisadai (the area between Afghanistan and the Indian subcontinent) were all acquired by Chandragupta.
+Arachosia (Kandahar in modern-day Afghanistan), Gedrosia (southern Baluchistan in modern-day Pakistan), and Paro Amisadai (the area between Afghanistan and the Indian Subcontinent) were all acquired by Chandragupta.
 The Greeks were given 500 elephants and had a marriage alliance with Chandragupta Maurya.

 Chandragupta Maurya Death

 The circumstances surrounding Chandragupta Maurya death date, as well as the year in which he died, are unknown and debated.